Indosat

 As of Q4 2018, Indosat had 58 million subscribers.
-This is a sharp decrease from 2017, where the number was reported as 110 million.
-The market share was 16.5%, making them the second largest mobile network operator in the country.
+This is a sharp decrease from 2017, when the number was reported as 110 million.
+The market share was 16.5%, making it the second largest mobile network operator in the country.

 History

 1967

 Indosat was established as the first foreign investment company in Indonesia that provides international telecommunication services using an international satellite.
-It was owned by American conglomerate company ITT until 1980.
+It was owned by American conglomerate company ITT (through its subsidiary American Cable and Radio Corporation) until 1980.

 1980

 Indosat expanded into becoming the first international company that was acquired and 100% owned by the Indonesian Government.

 1994–2003

 Indosat acquired Satelindo and SLI through share majority.
 They also established PT Indosat Multimedia Mobile (IM3) to provide and operate a nationwide GPRS network, a first for the country.
 In 2003, Indosat merged with its 3 subsidiaries—Satelindo, IM3, and Bimagraha—and established itself as a mobile network operator.

 2003–2009

 Indosat was granted a 3G network license and introduced a 3.5G service in Jakarta and Surabaya.
 In 2009, Qtel bought 24.19% of series B shares from the public and became Indosat's majority shareholder with a 65% ownership.
 They were granted the use of additional 3G frequencies later that same year.
 Indosat also won the WiMAX bid from the government during this period.